 Field Description Interface Shows the interface for which QoS has been configured.
-QoS Queue Shows the QoS queue, which has been configured for this interface.
-Send Shows the number of sent packets with the corresponding pack-
+QoS Queue Shows the QoS queue, which has been configured for this inter-

-Field Description et class.
+Field Description face.
+Send Shows the number of sent packets with the corresponding packet class.
 Dropped Shows the number of rejected packets with the corresponding packet class in case of overloading.
 Queued Shows the number of waiting packets with the corresponding packet class in case of overloading.